nodenv/jetbrains-npm/README.md

 echo "$(nodenv root)"/plugins/jetbrains-npm
 ```

-### jetbrains-aware git clone
+### JetBrains-aware Git clone

 **(recommended if your nodenv root is the default ~/.nodenv)**

 This installation method enables JetBrains to find the npm proxy automatically, as it is relative to the node executable: `../lib/node_modules/npm/bin/npm-cli.js`; (relative to `shims/node`)
-the tradeoff requires ensuring the proxy can find your nodenv-root.
+the trade-off requires ensuring the proxy can find your nodenv-root.

 ```sh
 mkdir -p "$(nodenv root)/lib/node_modules"